solidusio/solidus/guides/source/developers/preferences/class-extension-points.html.md

     private

     def get_base_scope
-      super.where("name LIKE '%rails%'")
+      super.where("name LIKE '%Ruby%'")
     end
   end
 end
 ```

 This searcher only displays search results that pass on to the `base_scope`
-variable and have the string `rails` in their name.
+variable and have the string `Ruby` in their name.

 Then, you can apply your searcher to the extension point in your
 `config/initializers/spree.rb` initializer: